Advertising Google Political Advertising

 Google's move to limit political advertising comes on the heels of Twitter announcing that it stop running political ads entirely.
 Facebook has also announced new countermeasures to stamp out UK election interference.

-Advertising Google Political Advertising
+Google Politics Advertising

 Content created with: